 Now that the majority of trade shows have gone virtual, the same pre-show and post-show methods we’ve always adhered to are more important than ever.
 Without the face-to-face interaction of in-person trade shows, it can be difficult to connect with prospects.

-We have found that combining calls and following up with consistent and persistent emails will help you establish the connections and relationships that you hope to get out of these events, ultimately maximizing your trade show ROI.
+We have found that combining calls and following up with consistent and persistent marketing emails will help you establish the connections and relationships that you hope to get out of these events, ultimately maximizing your trade show ROI.

 Cold calling + Emails = A Recipe for Success